-Influenza is a viral infection of the respiratory tract commonly known as "the flu" and can be caused by a number of different viruses.
+Influenza is a viral infection of the respiratory tract commonly known as "the flu" and is generally caused by specific influenza viruses (A and/or B).
 Common symptoms of influenza include fever, headache, runny nose, muscle aches, sore throat, cough and feeling generally unwell.
 The common cold tends to be milder and without the associated fever and muscle aches.
 Influenza usually occurs during the winter months and is highly contagious.
 Risk factors for more severe disease include obesity, pregnancy, medical conditions such as asthma and diabetes, and being of Aboriginal or Torres Strait Islander descent.1